browserengineering/book/book/scheduling.md

 this reason, the synchronous version of the API that we implemented in Chapter 10 is not very useful and a huge performance footgun.
 Some browsers are now moving to deprecate synchronous `XMLHttpRequest`.]

-Threads let us do better.
-In Python, the code
+Python's `Thread` class lets us do better:

     threading.Thread(target=callback).start()

-creates a new thread that runs the `callback` function.
-Importantly, this code returns right away, and `callback` runs in parallel with any other code.
+This code creates a new thread and then immediately returns.
+The `callback` then runs in parallel, on the new thread, while the initial thread continues to execute later code.

 We'll implement asynchronous `XMLHttpRequest` calls using threads.
 Specifically, we'll have the browser start a thread, do the request and parse the response on that thread, and then schedule a `Task` to send the response back to the script.

 Like with `setTimeout`, we'll store the callback on the JavaScript side and refer to it with a handle: